dcrapis/oceandao-wiki/Home.md

 1. Ask questions in [OceanDAO Discord](https://discord.gg/uvyQFWGBn8) and [OceanDAO Town Halls](OceanDAO-Town-Hall)
 1. Vote on projects to choose winners in [Ocean Shapshot](https://vote.oceanprotocol.com/)

+## On OceanDAO Evolution **

+The best practices and technology around DAOs are still evolving.
+OceanDAO’s strategy is to “bake slowly” — to ratchet up value-at-risk over time, to give space to learn and for technology to improve.
+Accordingly, the amount of funds per Funding Round may vary, and OPF reserves the right to make changes in general.
+The aim is: if OceanDAO creates positive value, then the funds allocated to OceanDAO will go up.

 ## Further resources

 * "Introducing OceanDAO", Ocean blog, Nov 30, 2020 [link FIXME]